Skip to content

 chmod +x BSDRP-lab-qemu.sh

-Linux users have to replace fetch by wget.
+Linux users should replace fetch with wget.

 Usage: ./BSDRP-lab-qemu.sh [-s] -i BSDRP-full.img [-n router-number] [-l LAN-number]